 This course is for anyone looking to gain a better understanding of polymer families, material properties, and shrink and warp characteristics.

 How Much Is it?

 To attend the course at AIM’s Headquarters in Erie, PA, the cost for the two-day seminar, including all course materials, breakfast, and lunch each day, is $1,300.
-We are also offering a special session in February in Charlotte, NC for $1,575.

 How Do I Register?

 Review the course dates in the table below, and click on the Purchase button to begin the registration process.

 Yes!
 Here is a detailed list of topics that will be covered:

 • Polymerization methods

 • Molecular weight and its effect on material properties

 • Drying nuances and proper measurement of moisture